apache/flink-statefun/docs/sdk/java.md

 PersistedAppendingBuffer<Integer> buffer = PersistedAppendingBuffer.of("my-buffer", Integer.class);
 {% endhighlight %}

+### State Expiration

+Persisted states may be configured to expire and be deleted after a specified duration.
+This is supported by all types of state:

+{% highlight java %}
+@Persisted
+PersistedValue<Integer> table = PersistedValue.of(
+    "my-value",
+    Integer.class,
+    Expiration.expireAfterWriting(Duration.ofHours(1)));

+@Persisted
+PersistedTable<String, Integer> table = PersistedTable.of(
+    "my-table",
+    String.class,
+    Integer.class,
+    Expiration.expireAfterWriting(Duration.ofMinutes(5)));

+@Persisted
+PersistedAppendingBuffer<Integer> buffer = PersistedAppendingBuffer.of(
+    "my-buffer",
+    Integer.class,
+    Expiration.expireAfterWriting(Duration.ofSeconds(30)));
+{% endhighlight %}

+There are two expiration modes supported:

+{% highlight java %}
+Expiration.expireAfterWriting(...)

+Expiration.expireAfterReadingOrWriting(...)
+{% endhighlight %}

+The above modes differ in when expiration timers for the state will be registered, either only on writes or on both reads and writes.

+These timers will also be persisted as managed state.
+This allows the timers to still be effectively running while the application is down.
+On restoring the application from a savepoint or checkpoint, timers in the state are checked.
+If any timers were set to be fired in the past (but didn't actually fire because the application was down), those timers would fire immediately and consequently expire state.

 ## Function Providers and Dependency Injection

 Stateful functions are created across a distributed cluster of nodes.